 \section{Method}

-Figure~\ref{fig:model} illustrates the overall pipeline of our proposed Causal2Vec in generating text representations.
-Given an input text, we first utilize the lightweight bidirectional encoder to produce a Contextual token.
-This token is concatenated with the word embeddings of a task-specific instruction, the input text, and the EOS token to form the final input sequence, which is then fed into the LLM for causal attention computation.
-The final text embedding is obtained by concatenating the output hidden states of Contextual and EOS tokens.
+Figure~\ref{fig:model} illustrates an overall pipeline of the proposed Causal2Vec.
+Given an input text, we first use a lightweight bidirectional encoder to generate the Contextual token, which is then added to LLM's input sequence for causal attention computation.
+The final text embedding is derived by concatenating the last hidden states of the Contextual and EOS tokens.
 We elaborate on the Contextual token and representation method in the following sections.